 The beaked hazelnut (Corylus cornuta) is a native shrub that is naturally found throughout much of the United States and southern Canada.
 This short, deciduous shrub is commonly found in the forest understory or along forest edges.
-In the fall, beaked hazelnut bears acorn-like nuts that are rich in protein and fat and play an important role in the diets of many wildlife species.
+In the fall, beaked hazelnut bears acorn-like nuts that are rich in protein and fat and play an important role in the food source of many wildlife species.
 This upright understory shrub is best used as a filler plant or background shrub, or in naturalized plantings.
 Learn how to grow this low-maintenance, nut-bearing shrub.

 |Botanical Name||Corylus cornuta|